A Trivariate Dichromate Polynomial for Digraphs: Setting

 In the case where $M$ is realizable, $\hat{M}$ is also realizable.
 Namely, if $M$ can be represented by $ $, where $I_r$ denotes the identity matrix of rank $r$, then $M_1$ and $M_2$ are represented by $ $ and $ $, respectively.
 Now let $ ^\epsilon$ be the matrix obtained by multiplying the $i-$th column by $\epsilon^{2n-i}$ for all \mbox{$i\in \lbrace 1,\ldots ,2n\rbrace$} and $\epsilon > 0$ sufficiently small.
 Then the combined matrix

 represents $\hat{M}$ (see Proposition 8.2.7 of \cite{BLSW} and \cite{dualpairs}).
 Note that even if $M$ and $M^\ast$ are regular, this might not be true for $\hat{M}$.
-However, the face lattice of $\hat{M}$, which we will denote by $\hat{\mathcal{L}}$, will serve our purpose.\\ In the following subsections we will find a characterization of the covectors of $M$ and its dual in this supermatroid $\hat{M}$.
+However, the face lattice of $\hat{M}$, which we will denote by $\hat{\mathcal{L}}$, will serve our purpose.\\ The upcoming analysis yields that this construction is not only elegant, it also preserves the natural separation of the totally cyclic part and the acyclic part (see Corollary 3.4.6 in \cite{BLSW}).
+In the following we will find a characterization of the covectors of $M$ and its dual in this supermatroid $\hat{M}$.
+But let us first define the new polynomial in order to motivate the upcoming rather technical analysis of $\hat{M}$.